What’s hot and zesty and cool and refreshing at the same time? This Spicy Cantaloupe Gazpacho!

 - Lemon juice adds just the right amount of tang.

-Okay, technically I had to forage in my yard for the mint – but that makes it even better!
+Okay, technically, I had to forage in my yard for the mint—but that makes it even better!

 While gazpacho is usually made with a tomato base, you don’t have to limit yourself!
 The fun part is exploring different blends of raw fruits and veggies.

-What do you have on hand?
+- What do I have on hand?

-What flavor combinations do you enjoy?
+- What flavor combinations do I enjoy?

 Spicy Cantaloupe Gazpacho